-Like many plant-based products, sea moss have a shelf life.
-For example, sea moss gel has a shelf life and can go bad if it is not stored properly or used within a sufficient amount of time.
+Like many plant-based products, Sea Moss have a shelf life.
+Sea moss gel has a shelf life and can go bad if it is not stored properly or used within a sufficient amount of time.

 Other forms of sea moss have a shelf life too, so it is important to know how to store these preparations to make sure they last as long as possible and stay as potent as possible while you are using them.

 In this article, you will learn how to properly store various forms of sea moss and how to extend the shelf life of your sea moss so you can get the maximum benefits from this powerful sea plant.

 On average, dried sea moss will keep for 8 to 12 months year, depending on storage conditions, contamination, and water exposure.
 Storing your dried sea moss in a dry, dark, cool location goes a long way to ensure it stays fresh longer.